Lich-Corals/linux-file-converter-addon/markdown/errors-and-warnings.md

 <br/><br/><b>Possible Effects:</b><br/>
 The config file may be missing some settings added by an update; some settings may be out of sync or using the default value.
 <br/><br/><b>How to solve?</b><br/>
-Consider checking the write-permissions in the installation folder, specifically the NFC43-Config.json file.
+Consider checking the write-permissions for the `~/.config/linux-file-converter-addon/config.json` file.
 If you can't solve the issue on your own, you can open an issue on Github.

 ### (402): No permission to self-update